-Prerequisites: Food science and technology major or permission.
+Prerequisites: Food science and technology major.

 Description: Food processing, preservation, nutrition, safety, quality, marketing, and related topics.
 Food processing procedures and equipment.
 Microbiological and chemical procedures.

-FDST 301 will not count toward a FDST major.
+Will not count toward a FDST major.

 Description: Emphasizes essential principles of chemistry and their application to food systems.
 Covers the molecular properties of major food components (proteins, carbohydrates and lipids) and their chemical reactions.
 Provides understanding of how chemistry impacts food quality and contributes to wellness.